 Exits the WSL terminal and returns to Windows. |

-Your C: drive is mounted inside WSL at /mnt/c
+Your C: drive is mounted inside WSL at /mnt/c.
+You can access any file using:

 cd /mnt/c/Users/<YourWindowsUsername>/